petersulyok/smfc/README.md

 [CPU zone]
 # Fan controller enabled (bool, default=0)
 enabled=1
-# Number of CPUs (int, default=1)
-# If hwmon_path is not specified (i.e., if CPU detection is automatic), then the value of count is overridden by the detected number of sockets.
-count=1
 # Calculation method for CPU temperatures (int, [0-minimum, 1-average, 2-maximum], default=1)
 temp_calc=1
 # Discrete steps in mapping of temperatures to fan level (int, default=6)